Dzyaloshinskii-Moriya Interaction and Spiral Order in Spin-orbit Coupled Optical Lattices: Methods

+The phase diagrams of an $8\times 8$ lattice are computed by classical MC methods for both fermions and bosons.
+The results are obtained after $10^{6}$ thermalization steps followed by $10^{6}$ sampling steps in each MC run at low temperature ($T=0.05J_{0}$).
+We have checked that for lower temperatures the phase diagrams do not change quantitatively.
+We also verify that similar phase diagrams can be obtained for larger system sizes, however, the spiral orders in a larger optical lattice become more complicated, and the boundary between different quantum phases is shifted.

-\emph{Acknowledgement} MG thanks S. Liang for numerical assistance with classical MC simulations.
-This work is supported by AFOSR (FA9550-11-1-0313), DARPA-YFA (N66001-10-1-4025, N66001-11-1-4122), ARO (W911NF-09-1-0248), NSF-PHY (1104546), and the Jeffress Memorial Trust (J-992).
+{ \bf{Acknowledgements}}\\ M.G. thanks S. Liang for numerical assistance with classical MC simulations.
+This work is supported by AFOSR (FA9550-11-1-0313), DARPA-YFA (N66001-10-1-4025, N66001-11-1-4122), ARO (W911NF-09-1-0248), and the Jeffress Memorial Trust (J-992).
+M.G. is also supported by Hong Kong RGC/GRF Projects (No. 401011, No. 401213 and No. 2130352), University Research Grant (No. 4053072) and The Chinese University of Hong Kong (CUHK) Focused Investments Scheme. \\

+{ \textbf {Author contributions}}\\ M.G. and C.Z. conceived the idea, M.G., Y.Q., M.Y. performed the calculation, with input from V.W.S. and C.Z..
+V.W.S. and C.Z. supervised the whole research project.
+All authors analyzed and discussed the results and contributed in writing the manuscript.
+All authors have given approval to the final version of the manuscript.\\